Husky Puppy Howling & Barking

-We highly recommend to check out this YouTube video to see how it can be done.
+We highly recommend checking out this YouTube video to see how it can be done.

 Still, struggling to control your Husky’s howling and barking?

-- You could try your local dog club, whether Huskies or general one and see what other people have tried.
+- You could try your local dog club, whether Huskies or a general one, and see what other people have tried.

 - You can add another toy such as a KONG to keep your puppy busy.